 The Coronavirus is not a game or “foreign” agent that can be politicized or explained away.
 It is simply a virus on a mission to infect its hosts.
 It does not discriminate—it doesn’t matter what color your skin is, or your economic status, gender, political affiliation, or religious beliefs.
-If you are exposed to it and your immune system is not resilient enough to ward it off, you’re going to get it.
+If you are exposed to it and your immune system is not resilient enough to ward it off, you’re going to get it and get sick.
 Period!

 When we are infected with God’s love, the people who cross our paths will know we are “sick,” in a good way.
 We are “love sick” with the God of creation; with the One who saved us from self destruction and ruin!
 And it has an immediate impact upon how we treat others—even those we don’t agree with.